niuers/Distributed-System-Design-Review/Transactions.md

 ### The need for multi-object transactions
 1. Many distributed datastores have abandoned multi-object transactions because they are difficult to implement across partitions, and they can get in the way in some scenarios where very high availability or performance is required.
 2. However, in many other cases writes to several different objects need to be coordinated
    * In a relational data model, a row in one table often has a foreign key reference to a row in another table.
-Multi-object transactions allow you to ensure that these refer‐ ences remain valid.
+Multi-object transactions allow you to ensure that these references remain valid.
    * In a document data model, the fields that need to be updated together are often within the same document, which is treated as a single object—no multi-object transactions are needed when updating a single document.
-However,document databases lacking join functionality also encourage denormalization .
+However,document databases lacking join functionality also encourage denormalization.
 Transactions are very useful in this situation to prevent denormalized data from going out of sync.
-   * the secondary indexes also need to be updated every time you change a value. without transaction isolation, it’s possible for a record to appear in one index but not another, because the update to the second index hasn’t happened yet.
+   * The secondary indexes also need to be updated every time you change a value. without transaction isolation, it’s possible for a record to appear in one index but not another, because the update to the second index hasn’t happened yet.

 ### Handling errors and aborts
-1. Without transactions, various error scenarios (processes crashing, network interrup‐ tions, power outages, disk full, unexpected concurrency, etc.) mean that data can become inconsistent in various ways.
+1. Without transactions, various error scenarios (processes crashing, network interruptions, power outages, disk full, unexpected concurrency, etc.) mean that data can become inconsistent in various ways.
 1. A key feature of a transaction is that it can be aborted and safely retried if an error occurred.
 2. Not all systems follow that philosophy, though.
-In particular, datastores with leader‐ less replication (see “Leaderless Replication” on page 177) work much more on a “best effort” basis, which could be summarized as “the database will do as much as it can, and if it runs into an error, it won’t undo something it has already done”—so it’s the application’s responsibility to recover from errors.
+In particular, datastores with leader‐less replication (see “Leaderless Replication” on page 177) work much more on a “best effort” basis, which could be summarized as “the database will do as much as it can, and if it runs into an error, it won’t undo something it has already done”—so it’s the application’s responsibility to recover from errors.
 3. Although retrying an aborted transaction is a simple and effective error handling mechanism, it isn’t perfect:
    * If the transaction actually succeeded, but the network failed while the server tried to acknowledge the successful commit to the client (so the client thinks it failed)
    * If the error is due to overload, retrying the transaction will make the problem worse, not better.
 To avoid such feedback cycles, you can limit the number of retries, use exponential backoff, and handle overload-related errors differently from other errors (if possible).
-   * It is only worth retrying after transient errors (for example due to deadlock, iso‐ lation violation, temporary network interruptions, and failover); after a perma‐ nent error (e.g., constraint violation) a retry would be pointless.
+   * It is only worth retrying after transient errors (for example due to deadlock, isolation violation, temporary network interruptions, and failover); after a perma‐ nent error (e.g., constraint violation) a retry would be pointless.
    * If the transaction also has side effects outside of the database, those side effects may happen even if the transaction is aborted.
 If you want to make sure that several different systems either commit or abort together, two-phase commit can help
    * If the client process fails while retrying, any data it was trying to write to the database is lost.

 # Weak Isolation Levels
 1. Concurrency issues (race conditions) only come into play when one transaction reads data that is concurrently modified by another transaction, or when two transactions try to simultaneously modify the same data.
 2. In theory, transaction isolation should make your life easier by letting you pretend that no concurrency is happening: serializable isolation means that the database guarantees that transactions have the same effect as if they ran serially (i.e., one at a time, without any concurrency).
 3. Serializable isolation has a performance cost.
 It’s therefore common for systems to use weaker levels of isolation, which protect against some concurrency issues, but not all.
-Even many popular relational data‐ base systems (which are usually considered “ACID”) use weak isolation.
+Even many popular relational database systems (which are usually considered “ACID”) use weak isolation.

 ## Read Committed
-1. read committed makes two guarantees:
+1. Read committed makes two guarantees:
    * When reading from the database, you will only see data that has been committed (no dirty reads).
       * This means that any writes by a transaction only become visible to others when that transaction commits (and then all of its writes become visible at once).
    * When writing to the database, you will only overwrite data that has been committed (no dirty writes)